 - Focussing only on costs misses the point of cloud adoption.

-REGULATORY CONSIDERATIONS FOR ADOPTION OF CLOUD IN FINANCIAL SERVICES ORGANISATIONS
+FCA COMPLIANCE AND REGULATORY CONSIDERATIONS FOR ADOPTION OF CLOUD IN FINANCIAL SERVICES ORGANISATIONS

 This is a dry subject, verging on arid, but financial services is a regulated sector and organisations operating within this sector need to be aware of guidelines and requirements when adopting cloud or outsourced services.